Antipode-SOSP23/antipode-post-notification/README.md

     - Writer: SNS, Dynamo (Gateway), ec2

 ## Aurora Mysql Global Cluster
+- In each of the zones first create a Parameter Group
+1. Go to Dashboard, click on "Parameter Groups".
+Create a new one
+2. Although you can let the default parameters stay, later you might want to change max_connections

+- Now we setup the cluster
 1. Go to eu-central-1 zone
 2. Go to RDS dashboard and click on "Create Database"
 3. Select "Standard Create"